AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: **Legality Rules**

 #.
-An Initial Condition Aspect may only be placed in a
+An Initial Condition Aspect may only be placed in an
    ``aspect_specification`` of a ``package_specification``.
 #.
 The Initial Condition Aspect must follow the
-   Abstract State Aspect, Dependency Aspect and Initializes Aspect if they are present.
+   Abstract State Aspect, Depends aspect and Initializes aspect if they are present.
 #.
 The predicate of an Initial Condition Aspect appearing in a
    package Q has extended visibility.
 It may reference declarations from the visible part of Q.